sqdnoises/infinite-craft/README.md

 asyncio.run(main())
 ```

-Example that is basically like manual control except we don't need to use `async with` control
+Example that is basically like manual control except we don't need to use `async with`
 ```py
 import asyncio
 from infinitecraft import InfiniteCraft